DeGefen/BigData/content/Questions/Questions.md

 - C) Hive does not support metadata
 - D) Hive is not open source
 ?
-- Amswer: B) Hive stores data in HDFS and translates queries to MapReduce
+- Answer: B) Hive stores data in HDFS and translates queries to MapReduce
 Explanation: Hive translates SQL queries into MapReduce jobs to process data stored in HDFS.
 See: [[Apache Hive]]

 Question: Which of the following is NOT a valid HDFS file format?